otrack/cloud-computing-infrastructures/kvstore/README.md

 **[Task]** Complete the `put` and `get` methods to handle the case where the local node is in charge of storing the key.
 Do not forget that `put(k,v)` returns the value stored under key `k` prior the invocation.
-The test `StoreTest.baseOperations` should now run with succeed.
+The test `StoreTest.baseOperations` should now run with success.

 ### 3.2 Handling remote data